Chart Color Schemes

 The level of general health in Orchard Hills is notably higher than the national average with both young and old age cohorts seeing low prevalence of common health conditions

-Orchard Hills shows superior health outcomes for both young and elderly populations, with low prevalence of common ailments.
+Orchard Hills shows better-than-average health outcomes for both younger and older age groups.

 Frequently Asked Questions - Health